-Steele, best known for defending clients like the Aryan Nations, was arrested last June and charged with four federal felonies: Victim tampering, using interstate facilities in the commission of a murder for hire, using explosive material to commit a felony and possessing a destructive device in relation to a violent crime.
+Edgar J. Steele, an attorney best known for his work representing unpopular clients like the Aryan Nations, was arrested last June and charged with four federal felonies: Victim tampering, using interstate facilities in the commission of a murder for hire, using explosive material to commit a felony and possessing a destructive device in relation to a violent crime.

-Federal prosecutors say Steele hired Larry Fairfax to kill his wife, Cyndi Steele, and his mother-in-law because he wanted insurance money and to be free to pursue another woman.
+Federal prosecutors say Steele hired Larry Fairfax to kill his wife, Cyndi Steele, and her mother-in-law because he wanted insurance money and to be free to pursue another woman.

-Neither woman was harmed, though a pipe bomb was found strapped underneath Cyndi Steele's car when she took the vehicle for an oil change.
+Neither Cyndi Steele nor her mother were harmed, though a pipe bomb was found strapped underneath Cyndi Steele's car when she took the vehicle for an oil change.
 Investigators allege her husband and Fairfax discussed several possible murder scenarios, including blowing up Cyndi Steele's car or running her off the road.

 Assistant U.S. Attorney Marc Haws told jurors that all the evidence was in the tapes.
 He played clips of Steele allegedly telling Fairfax he didn't want his wife to suffer, but wanted the hit man to get the job done and if it looks like a car accident, he would get a bigger payout.

 The voice prosecutors attributed to Steele also discussed the timing of his alibi and warned Fairfax.

 "With her, I ah, I spent 25 years married to her, and it wasn't all fun and games.
 But even so, I don't want to go out of my way to see her suffer.
 I want this over with," Steele allegedly said on the tapes.
 "No, there aren't no second thoughts ...
 Make it look like an accident involving the car and some other vehicle, OK?"